OasisAkari/vitepress-theme-akari/README.md

 ### Your code smells so terrible...

-This is my first project built with Vue, GSAP, and etc. so... you probably know.
+This is my first project built with Vue and etc. so... you probably know.
 But however PR is welcome.

 ### Animations are so buggy...